 Inside settings, scroll down through the menu until you reach the “Additional Services” category.
 Tap “Manage Preferences” to open up your Snap preferences.
 There’s a bunch of stuff in here, but the option we want specifically right now is “Filters.”
 Make sure it’s enabled with a check next to it.
 If you do not see the option in here, it means your filters are enabled by default and cannot be disabled; Snapchat has been testing a fully-automated version of Snapchat where the filters are always enabled.
 While you’re here, consider turning on “Travel Mode” below it.
 It won’t have an impact on your filters, but it will save your phone some battery life and data usage by not loading snaps in the background while you’re on mobile data.
 It’s a good option to keep checked for regular Snapchat users.

-With Snapchat filters enabled, it’s time to learn exactly how to use filters effectively in Snapchat.
-The app does a relatively terrible job of teaching you how to use filters, so let’s take a look at some tips.
-With Snapchat, some filters are permanent, while others—specifically geofilters based on your location and AR filters—will cycle and change based on what Snapchat’s offering at a specific time.
-You can cycle through filters by swiping left and right once you’ve taken an image for a video.
+With Snapchat filters enabled, it’s time to learn exactly how to use filters effectively.
+The app does a relatively terrible job of teaching you how to use them, so let’s take a look at some tips.
+With Snapchat, some filters are permanent.
+Others—specifically the geofilters based on your location and AR filters—will cycle and change based on what Snapchat’s offering at a specific time.
+You can cycle through filters by swiping left and right once you’ve taken an image or a video.
 Let’s take a look at each of these:

 - Color filters: The most basic type of filter, these are always enabled inside Snapchat.
 You’ll find four different filters for changing the visual appearance of your photo.
 The first smooths out your skin tone, artificially removing blemishes and acne while also brightening your photo.
 The second is a sepia-styled filter, placing a sun-baked look on your photo.
 The third boosts the blue levels of your image while also oversaturating specific colors to create a unique look.
 The fourth is a simple black and white filter.